 Understanding how it all works is helpful, because now you can start to understand what you are doing and feeling as you stretch and massage.
 You’ll understand what’s happening when you feel a stretch point resolve.
 You should see too that massage pressure creates a stretch of your fascia the same way that performing a split or bending your wrist back does.

-Now, you can understand how rolling with the Massage Track or other roller releases restrictions in your fascia that are inaccessible any other way.
+Now, you can understand how rolling with the Deep Recovery or other roller releases restrictions in your fascia that are inaccessible any other way.
 Finally, you’ll understand how restrictions causing pain at one point, can result from restrictions in your fascia located in different parts of your body and sometimes in different layers of the same muscle.

 Massage has been used for thousands of years to heal injuries, but your doctor won’t mention it, because until recently, scientific evidence has been lacking.
 Last year, however, researchers from Ontario and California found clear molecular evidence that overworked muscle cells respond to massage with decreases in inflammatory compounds and increases in cell metabolism and healing factors.